-These are app-based wallets that you can download and install on your phone, although more common for Android based phones.
+Mobile wallets are what we call app-based wallets that you download and install on your phone.
+These solutions are however more common for Android based phones.
 Examples include the Blockchain mobile wallet for Android.
 One mobile wallet is Enjin.

 Paper wallets are print outs of your wallet’s public and private keys, along with a QR code you can scan.
 A private key is a sequence of letters and numbers (much like a long password), that you, and ONLY you should know, in order to unlock your wallet and access your tokens.
 Find the best paper wallet for you in our Wallet Comparison Table.

 These are doubtlessly the most secure way to store your tokens.
 Hardware wallets are completely offline (often referred to as cold storage).
 They do not support every token out there, so you will need to find out if the tokens you want to store are supported by the hardware wallet.
 The most popular hardware wallet – that we also think is the best hard wallet – is the Ledger Nano S.

 Enable two-factor authentication (2FA)